How to Run a Strategy Workshop

 Facilitation Tips for Strategy Workshops

-4. Name the elephant in the room
+4. Address the Elephant in the Room

 Common Mistakes to Avoid